-For a rejoinder with rate law Rate = $k[A]^m[B]^n$ :
+For a rejoinder with rate law Rate = $k[A]^m[B]^n$:

-- " If the concentration of A is doubled while keeping B constant, & the rate increases by a factor of 2^m, then m is the order with respect to A. - " If the concentration of B is doubled while keeping A constant, & the rate increases by a factor of 2n, then n is the order with respect to B. - 2.
-Integrated Rate Law Method reactant at various times during the rejoinder& then plotting the data according to the integrated rate laws for different rejoinder orders.
+- If the concentration of A is doubled while keeping B constant, & the rate increases by a factor of 2^m, then m is the order with respect to A. - If the concentration of B is doubled while keeping A constant, & the rate increases by a factor of 2n, then n is the order with respect to B.

+2. Integrated Rate Law Method

+This method involves measuring the concentration of a reactant at various times during the rejoinder& then plotting the data according to the integrated rate laws for different rejoinder orders.
 The plot that gives a straight line identifies the correct rejoinder order.